 Select the network sites supported by this uplink port profile.
 VMM will tell the Hyper-V hosts that they are connected and mapped to the following logical networks and sites in our fabric: Backup (for Hyper-V backup traffic), Live Migration (for live migration traffic), Management/VM (for management and virtual machine communication), Replica (for Hyper-V replica traffic), Cluster (for Hyper-V cluster communication).

-If you navigate to Port Profiles under the networking tab in fabric workspace, you will see several port profiles already shipped with VMM.
-You can take advantage of these and use the existing profiles for Host management, Cluster and Live Migration.
+If you navigate to Port Profiles under the networking tab in the fabric workspace, you will see several port profiles already shipped with VMM.
+You can take advantage of these and use the existing profiles for Host management, Cluster, and Live Migration.

 For the purpose of this demo, I will create 2 additional virtual port profiles for Hyper-V Backup and Hyper-V Replica as well.

 Note: Make sure you don’t exceed the total weight of 100 in Bandwidth settings for all virtual port profiles that you intend to apply on the Hyper-V host.

 Here are the different bandwidth settings for each profile that I used:

 Live Migration: 20